farhi/matlab-readraw/README.md

 # matlab-readraw
 Read RAW camera images from within Matlab, using DCRAW

+:warning: This project has been moved to Gitlab at https://gitlab.com/astrophotography/matlab-readraw This Github repository will then be stalled.

 ![Image of READRAW](https://github.com/farhi/matlab-readraw/blob/master/readraw.jpg)

 The use of this class boils down to simply creating the object.
 Then, you